-The following sections summarize the approach used to generate the ATL13 product.
-For a complete description of the theory and alogorithm, consult the ATBD for ATL13.
-To obtain the most recent version of this ATBD, visit the NASA Goddard Space Flight Center's ICESat-2 Data Products web page.
+NOTE: The following sections summarize the approach used to generate the ATL13 product.
+For a complete description of the theory and algorithm, consult the ATBD for ATL13.

 2.3 Processing

 2.3.1 Water Masks

 Water masks help organize the inland water data and constrain processing to only those land and coastal regions that possess water bodies.
 ATL13 relies on three types of hydrologic masks: